 Take a private tour with transport included

 If you don’t feel like figuring out buses at Medellin’s bus terminal, and if you won’t be renting a car, opt for a stress-free day trip with a tour guide.
-Given the distance, you can see in a tour like this one that the whole day takes 11-12 hours and may leave quite early!
+Given the distance, you can see in a Tripadvisor tour that the whole day takes 11-12 hours and may leave quite early!
 Many travelers think Jardin is one of the best day trips from Medellin.

 What’s great about going with a full-day private tour is that you’ll be with a Spanish-speaking guide, and there’s a visit to a coffee farm in Jardin, too.